 Government’s draft Domestic Abuse Bill falls short on protecting victims from perpetrators using immigration status as a ‘weapon to abuse’ ‘The Bill barely tinkers at the edges of what is necessary to ensure migrant women are treated fairly’ – Kate Allen Responding to the first draft of the UK Government’s Domestic Violence and Abuse Bill… Continue reading DV bill risks failing migrant women

 Today, the National Police Chief Council (NPCC) announced a new policy which highlights the importance of safe reporting for migrant victims of crime.
 Step Up Migrant Women campaign welcomes these initial steps from the NPCC, but continues to advocate to end all data-sharing practices between crucial victim support services and the Home Office altogether.
-As highlighted in The Guardian article, The policy… Continue reading NPCC’s policy: we still need an end to data-sharing practices to protect migrant victims
+As highlighted in The Guardian article, The policy… Continue reading NPCC’s guidance: we still need an end to data-sharing practices to protect migrant victims

 Latin American Women's Rights Service (LAWRS) Step Up Migrant Women London, 01 November - The Step Up Migrant Women coalition is proud to celebrate the first anniversary of the #StepUpMigrantWomen (SUMW) campaign this 1st of November.
 The campaign is led by the Latin American Women’s Rights Service (LAWRS) and supported by over 34 organisations from… Continue reading One year on #StepUpMigrantWomen, press release.